 TCC Windows Command Prompt : Upgrading the CMD Shell

-TCC works with your existing command line applications and batch files, but offers major improvements in command line and batch file capabilities, and adds thousands of new features to your command prompt windows.
+TCC works with your existing command line applications and batch files, but offers major improvements in command line editing and batch file scripting, and adds thousands of new features to your console windows.

 The scripting language includes a complete set of extended flow control structures including IF-Then-Else, DO and FOR loops, SWITCH, subroutines, batch libraries, and more.